Samuel Montagu, 1st Baron Swaythling

 Samuel Montagu, 1st Baron Swaythling (21 December 1832 – 12 January 1911), was a British banker who founded the bank of Samuel Montagu & Co.
 He was a philanthropist and Liberal politician who sat in the House of Commons from 1885 to 1900, and was later raised to the peerage.
-Montagu was a pious Orthodox Jew, and devoted himself to social services and advancing Jewish institutions.
+Montagu identified himself with Orthodox Judaism, and devoted himself to social services and advancing Jewish institutions.

 Early life

 Montagu was born in Liverpool as Montagu Samuel, the second son of Louis Samuel (1794–1859), a watchmaker of Liverpool, and his wife, Henrietta Israel, daughter of Israel Israel of Bury Street, St. Mary Axe, London.
 He was educated at the High School of Liverpool Mechanics' Institute as Samuel Montagu.
 In 1853 he founded the bank of Samuel Montagu & Co.
-At first the company concentrated on the exchange of coins and the collection of foreign coupons.
+At first the company concentrated on the exchange of coins, bullion and the collection of foreign coupons.
 Later the firm also dealt in foreign bills of exchange.